Cardiovascular - Case 2

 Past Medical History

-- No history of heart disease, arrhythmias, or other cardiac issues
+- No history of heart disease, stroke, or other cardiovascular conditions

 Drug/Medication History